answerquest/GPSPlayback/README.md

 # GPS Playback
-playback of GPS bus records using Leaflet Playback
+A proof-of-concept for playback of GPS bus records on a map.

 See it live: <https://answerquest.github.io/GPSPlayback/>